This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 db) Inheritance of lineal property (Section 7:68 of the Civil Code)

-Lineal property is inherited by the parents of the testator (or the descendants of debarred parents) and the grandparents and distant ancestors of the testator (‘lineal heirs’).
+Lineal property is inherited by the parents of the deceased (or the descendants of debarred parents) and the grandparents and distant ancestors of the deceased (‘lineal heirs’).
 The inheritance of lineal property is governed by the following rules:

 - If both the parent and the parent’s descendant entitled to inherit the lineal property have been debarred, lineal property is inherited by the grandparent of the deceased person;

 - If the grandparent of the deceased person has also been debarred, the lineal property is inherited by a more distant ascendant of the deceased person.